Thank you for visiting Poached Egg Woman!!

 In this beautiful place, I create art.
 The mediums I like to use are watercolours, paper collage and mixed media.
 I love translucence.
 This draws me both to watercolours and working with layers of translucent rice paper.
 I am inspired by the farm where I live, by the nearby Pheasant Creek Coulee and Qu’Appelle Valley.
-You can have a glimpse of my world by watching this short video, “Roots and Wings”– created by my neighbour during a 2016 art show of the same title.
+You can have a glimpse of my world by watching this short video, “Roots and Wings”– created by my neighbour in 2016.

 Some favourite posts: